wg-osr/walkerga.github.io/_posts/monsters/2020-11-14-bat-arctic.md

 *Fluffy white bats with freezing venom.*

 <span class="alchemy"> *Arctic bat seem to be an original creation of [Richard J. Leblanc Jr](http://savevsdragon.blogspot.com/) in the [Creature Compendium](https://www.drivethrurpg.com/product/147588/CC1-Creature-Compendium).
-I loved the idea of idea of the freezing venom. — SaltyGoo* </span>
+I loved the idea of the freezing venom. — SaltyGoo* </span>

 Arctic bats are white and fluffy, which gives them excellent camouflage in snow.
 They are carnivores.